ClickCease

 Treatment Videos

-We appreciate any decision on surgery is one that should not be taken without being fully informed.
+We appreciate that any decision on surgery should not be taken without being fully informed.

-To help with your journey through making the right choice for you, Mr Abood has created these procedure videos which you may find helpful and informative.
+To help with your journey through making the right choice for you, Dr Abood has created these procedure videos, which you may find helpful and informative.
 We are still more than happy to answer any questions you have so just get in touch via our contact page.

 Before & After Gallery